 - Search algorithm optimization.
 Make head-to-head comparisons of the effectiveness of different versions of your site-search algorithms or even multiple search vendor software solutions.

 - Checkout flow and functionality.
 Optimize your checkout flow through experimentation even on secure https pages.
-For example, you could test making your five-step checkout process only three steps for logged in users and see what a difference that makes.
+For example, you could A/B test making your five-step checkout process only three steps for logged in users and see what a difference that makes.

-Customers are no longer tethered to their desktops, yet they expect an optimized browsing experience on their mobile device; so, you’ll want to test all aspects of your mobile site, including load times, search, and checkout, to deliver an optimal experience.
+Customers are no longer tethered to their desktops, yet they expect an optimized browsing experience on their mobile device; so, you’ll want to A/B test all aspects of your mobile site, including load times, search, and checkout, to deliver an optimal experience.

 Experiment with different mobile experiences such as…